0x1990c/Fusion-Server2/README.md

-# Fusion-Server2
+# Fusion-Server
-This is the FastApi project for the backend of the Fusion App.
+this is the fast api project for Fusion-Server.